 BUT just because someone else isn’t paying you a salary, does not mean you shouldn’t be paying yourself a salary.

 I see way too many solopreneurs who are not taking a salary from their business.
 They may take cash out here and there, but they are not regularly paying themselves a set amount on a bi-weekly basis.

-As you grow and up level your business, your salary can support your lifestyle AND allow you to save for the future – contribute to your retirement accounts, save into your travel fund.
+As your income grows, your salary can support your lifestyle, upgrade your lifestyle, AND allow you to save for the future – contribute to your retirement accounts, save into your travel fund.